DAVFoundation/missions/README.md

 > By DAV

-Missions is the client facing side of the marketplace connecting DAV users looking to ship packages, with autonomous vehicles.
+Missions is the client facing side of the marketplace connecting DAV users with transportation service providers

-It demonstrates how a third party might build their own product, while integrating technologies provided by DAV, and provide a way for users and autonomous vehicles to transact.
+It demonstrates how a third party might build their own product, while integrating technologies provided by DAV, and provide a way for users and transportation services to interact and transact.

 ### Contributing Code, Reporting Bugs and Suggesting Features